csmith/centauri/README.md

   using a DNS-01 challenge (default).
 * `selfsigned` - generates a self-signed certificate.
 This will not be trusted by browsers, but may be useful for certain advanced scenarios.

+Routes can specify which provider to use with the `provider` directive, and you can configure the global defaults using the `CERTIFICATE_PROVIDERS` environment var.

 ## Build tags